How to Get Help With Credit Card Debt

 3. Get Help from a Credit Counselor

 Even with all of the helpful technology available, keeping on top of your debts can be hard.
 But you don’t have to tackle your credit card bills on your own.
-A credit counseling service, like us, can help you manage your debts and begin paying down your obligations in a controlled manner.
+A credit counseling service, like us, can help you manage your debts and begin paying down your obligations in a controlled manner through a debt management plan.
 Over time, you’ll be able to open up some breathing room in your budget and move toward a more financially secure future.
 These services also help to teach you healthy spending habits so you can avoid being in similar situations in the future.

 Breaking the Cycle

 A whopping 40 percent of families owe more than they earn, which means more is going out than coming in.
 Not only are consumers taking on more debt, they’re taking longer to pay it off.
 With interest rates at an all-time high, taking longer to pay off your debt is simply adding to the problem.

 The longer you spend in debt, the more you pay in interest, and the more you pay in interest, the more debt you have.
 It’s a vicious cycle, and it’s one that can only be broken with hard work, dedication and a sincere desire to get out of debt.
 But you don’t have to face this process alone.
 There are credit counselors who will help you get out of credit card debt and move forward with healthier spending habits.

 Make a Budget, Get Out of Debt

 In addition to helping you tackle your debt, our credit counseling program also provides a variety of effective budget management tools, including credit management tips, household budgeting advice and other monetary management strategies to help you budget successfully.
 They will work with you to find the best possible solution for your situation and tailor a strategy for your financial future.

-If you’re struggling with credit card debt, give one of our certified credit counselors a call today, or fill out the form above to see how we can help you get out of debt.
+If you’re struggling with credit card debt, contact one of our certified credit counselors today, or fill out the form above to see how we can help you get out of debt.